 Elane Photography v.
 WillockTo book an interview, click on the "Book an Interview" button on any page at ADFmedia.org.

-A July Rasmussen poll found that 85 percent of American adults believe a Christian photographer has the right to say no if asked to take pictures at a same-sex ceremony that conflicts with the photographer’s religious beliefs.
+A July 2013 Rasmussen poll found that 85 percent of Americans believe a Christian photographer has the right to say no if asked to create pictures at a same-sex ceremony that conflicts with the photographer’s religious beliefs.
+The editorial boards of both The Los Angeles Times and The Washington Times agreed.

 - Pronunciation guide: Huguenin (HEW’-gun-in), Lorence (LOHR’-ents)